Military history of the Soviet Union: Interwar period

-However, in 1940 the Soviets reorganized their forces in a final offensive.
-Mannerheim, the Finnish commander, then advised his government to negotiate peace on Soviet terms.
-The Moscow Peace Treaty brought about an end to the war.
-The Finns retained their independence, but ceded 9% of Finnish territory to the Soviets.
+On January 29, 1940, the Soviets put an end to their Finnish Democratic Republic puppet government and recognized the sitting government in Helsinki as the legal government of Finland, informing it that they were willing to negotiate peace.
+The Soviets reorganized their forces and launched a new offensive along the Karelian Isthmus in February 1940.
+Soviet forces broke through the Mannerheim Line and began progressing westward as Soviet peace proposals were given to the Finnish government.
+As fighting in Viipuri raged and the hope of foreign intervention faded, the Finns accepted peace terms on March 12, 1940 with the signing of the Moscow Peace Treaty.
+Fighting ended the following day.
+The Finns had retained their independence, but ceded 9% of Finnish territory to the Soviet Union.

 World War II

 The Molotov–Ribbentrop Pact of August 1939 established a non-aggression treaty between Nazi Germany and the Soviet Union with a secret protocol describing how Poland and the Baltic countries would be divided between them.
 In the invasion of Poland of 1939 the two powers invaded and partitioned Poland, and in June 1940 the Soviet Union also occupied Estonia, Latvia and Lithuania.

 The Red Army had little time to correct its numerous deficiencies before Nazi Germany and other Axis countries allied with it swept across the newly relocated Soviet border on June 22, 1941, in the opening stages of Operation Barbarossa.
 The poor Soviet performance in the Winter War against Finland encouraged Hitler to ignore the terms of the Molotov–Ribbentrop Pact and take the Red Army by surprise.
 During the initial stages of the war, Soviet forces were often ordered to stand their ground despite limited defensive capabilities, resulting in numerous encirclements and correspondingly high numbers of casualties.

 The United States program of lend-lease was extended to Soviet Union in September 1941, supplying planes, tanks, trucks and other war materials.
 Eventually the Soviets managed to slow the Wehrmacht's blitzkrieg, halting the Nazi offensive in December 1941 outside the gates of Moscow, in part because mobilized troops with winterized clothing from Siberia were transferred from there after Stalin realized that Japan was not going to attack the Soviet Union (Japan had just attacked Pearl Harbor).
 The Red Army launched a powerful winter counteroffensive which pushed the Germans back from the outskirts of Moscow.
 At the start of 1942, the weakened Axis armies abandoned their march on Moscow and advanced south towards the Caucasus and Volga river.
 This offensive, in turn, ran out of steam in autumn 1942, allowing the Soviet forces to stage a devastating counteroffensive on the overextended enemy.
 The Red Army encircled and destroyed significant German forces at the Battle of Stalingrad, which ended in February 1943 and reversed the tide of the war in Europe.